satyajitdutt-data/Consumer-spending-price-change-data-analysis/README.md

 In addition, this repository consists of a set of Python notebooks shows the entire end-to-end data pipeline used for the dashboard above.
 The goal was to create a data frame that has one record per German household with the computed price basket.

-This analysis was also used in the academic research paper in Bachmann et al. (2023) for which I provided assistance.
-See https://shorturl.at/blyIT
+This analysis was also used in the academic research paper in [Bachmann et al. (2023)]([https://pages.github.com/](https://bfi.uchicago.edu/insight/research-summary/a-temporary-vat-cut-as-unconventional-fiscal-policy/)https://bfi.uchicago.edu/insight/research-summary/a-temporary-vat-cut-as-unconventional-fiscal-policy/) for which I provided assistance.